tgriff34/RedGreenBlue/README.md

 # RedGreenBlue

-RedGreenBlue is a native iOS application I developed which works with Philips Hue lights.
-The application allows the user to create what are called 'Dynamic Scenes' which allows users to pick colors, time interval between changing, and more.
-The best part is, is that the lights change between these colors automatically.
+RedGreenBlue is a native iOS application I developed which works with Philips Hue lights (https://www.philips-hue.com/en-us).
+The application allows the user to create what are called 'Dynamic Scenes', allowing the lights to be change colors automatically without user interaction!
+Users can pick which colors they want, the time interval between color changes, and more.

 ## Initial startup
-During initial startup the user needs to connect to their Hue Bridge.
-First the user must be connected to the same WiFi that the Hue Bridge is connected to in order for the application to find it.
-Once the application finds the Hue Bridge, the user then presses the physical button on it to connect to that specific bridge.
+During initial startup the user needs to connect the app to their Hue Bridge.
+First, the user's phone must be connected to the same WiFi that the Hue Bridge is connected to in order for the application to find it.
+Once the application finds the Hue Bridge, the user then presses the physical button on the bridge to connect to that specific bridge.
+Users may have multiple bridges in their home which have different lights registered to them.
+Connecting to multiple bridges is supported after intial startup as well as the ability to change between them.
 <p align=center>
 <img src=https://github.com/user-attachments/assets/82bcf329-a955-42b5-8632-6ed4e58508ad width=225 height=487.2/>
 &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp